Murder Rooms: Mysteries of the Real Sherlock Holmes: Development

 The series was inspired by Sir Arthur Conan Doyle's choice to base the character of Sherlock Holmes on Dr Joseph Bell, who had been his tutor at the University of Edinburgh and occasionally worked as a forensic expert for the Edinburgh Police.
 The series exaggerated the similarities between Bell and Holmes for dramatic effect, with Doyle acting much as Doctor Watson acts in Doyle's stories, and included several scenes from the books, the implication being that these inspire Doyle's fiction.

 Writing

 One of the most notable references to Sherlock Holmes is a version of a scene in The Sign of Four in which Holmes deduces that a pocket watch provided by Watson was formerly owned by a drunkard, upon which a furious Watson believes that Holmes has callously acquired information about his unfortunate brother, to whom the watch had belonged, for the sake of a cheap trick.
 The series' version of the scene has Bell deduce the mental state of Doyle's father, inspiring much the same reaction.
 (This scene also appears in the otherwise unrelated drama The Strange Case of Arthur Conan Doyle, also by David Pirie.)

 David Pirie also wrote three novels related to the series: The Patient's Eyes, The Night Calls and The Dark Water.

 Filming

 The series was filmed in Scotland and Cromer, Norfolk.

+In Edinburgh Moray Place was used for the first episode, as well as Bakehouse Close, Acheson House, Heriots School and Seacliff Beach.
+The cloisters of the University of Glasgow doubled as part of the University of Edinburgh.